berkeley-stat243/stat243-fall-2023/units/unit1-intro.md

 ## (Optional) Emacs keystroke sequence shortcuts.

 > **Note**
-> Several of these (Ctrl-a, Ctrl-e, Ctrl-k, Ctrl-y) work in the command line and other places as well.
+> Several of these (Ctrl-a, Ctrl-e, Ctrl-k, Ctrl-y) work in the command line, interactive Python and R sessions, and other places as well.

 |                      Sequence               |                             Result                     |
 |----------------------------------------|-------------------------------------------------------------|